 New Men by Jon Enfield convincingly shines a light on a relatively unknown moment in history.
 The premise is quite good.
 It is the delivery that wore me down.

 - Year originally published: 2014

-- Book Tour: My review is part of a larger collection of reviews of this title.
-Please visit LitFuse Publicity for more information and reviews.
+- Book Tour: My review of this book is part of a larger collection of reviews that can be found at TLC Book Tours.

 - Purchase on Amazon: New Men by Jon Enfield